faablecloud/docs/fds/runtime.md

 ## Restarting

-The Faable Runtime implements an incremental restart policy for crashing apps.
+Faable Deploy Runtime implements an incremental restart policy for crashing apps.

 - When an app crashes it will be continuously restarted.
 - If an app keeps restarting for 5 minutes, it will be stopped and marked as crashed.
 Crashed apps must be restarted manually.